Port of London: The move downstream

 With the use of larger ships and containerisation, the importance of the upstream port declined rapidly from the mid-1960s.
 The enclosed docks further up river declined and closed progressively between the end of the 1960s and the early 1980s.
 Trade at privately owned wharves on the open river continued for longer, for example with container handling at the Victoria Deep Water Terminal on the Greenwich Peninsula into the 1990s, and bulk paper import at Convoy's Wharf in Deptford until 2000.
 The wider port continued to be a major centre for trade and industry, with oil and gas terminals at Coryton, Shell Haven and Canvey in Essex and the Isle of Grain in Kent.
-In 1992 Government privatisation policy led to Tilbury becoming a free port.
-The PLA ceased to be a port operator, retaining the role of managing the Thames.
+In 1992, the government privatisation policy led to Tilbury becoming a free port.
+The PLA then ceased to be a port operator, only retaining the role of managing the Thames.

-Much of the disused land of the upstream London Docklands is in the process of being developed for housing and as a second financial district for London (centred on Canary Wharf).
+Much of the disused land of the upstream is in the process of being developed for housing and the private financial estate of Canary Wharf.